SALT-NLP/autometrics/autometrics/metrics/documentation/YiSi.md

 ---
 # Metric Card for YiSi-2

-YiSi-2 is a semantic machine translation evaluation and quality estimation metric designed for cross-lingual assessment without requiring a reference translation.
+YiSi-2 is a semantic machine translation evaluation and quality estimation metric designed for cross-lingual assessment.
 It measures the semantic similarity between the source sentence and the machine-translated output using bilingual word embeddings, optionally incorporating shallow semantic structures through semantic role labeling.

 ## Metric Details